MystenLabs/sui/doc/src/learn/tokenomics/gas-in-sui.md

 `gas_budget >= total_gas_fees`

 If the Gas Budget does not fulfill this condition — and thus is insufficient to cover a transaction’s gas fees — then the transaction will fail and the entire Gas Budget will be charged.
 Importantly, the minimum Gas Budget is 2000 MIST.
 This ensures validators can be compensated with at least 2000 MIST even if the Gas Budget is incorrectly specified and the transaction aborts.
 Additionally, this protects the Sui Network from being spammed with a large number of transactions with minimal gas budgets.
 The maximum Gas Budget is 50 billion MIST or 50 SUI.
-This protects the network against overflow of internal multiplications and gas limits for denial of service attack
+This protects the network against overflow of internal multiplications and gas limits for denial of service attack.

 As mentioned above, the Storage Rebate currently equals 99% of the originally paid Storage Fees.
 Since the Gas Budget applies to the totality of Gas Fees, it will often be the case that a transaction will only go through if the Gas Budget is considerably higher than the Net Gas Fees that a user ultimately pays.